ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 } yield ()
 ```

 Startup still requires a valid initial interpreter.
 After startup, the gateway polls ordinary acquired schemas through introspection and Federation schemas through `_service`.
 Pinned SDL, parsed documents, local graphs, endpoints, and configuration stay fixed.
-At least one subgraph must use an acquired schema.
+At least one subgraph must acquire its schema remotely.

-Every refresh collects all acquired schemas using their configured acquisition timeouts and body-size limits.
-One acquisition HTTP client is reused for the reloadable interpreter's lifetime, separately from each generation's execution client.
-A failed collection leaves the current generation untouched.
-Parsed schema content is compared with the active snapshot, ignoring whitespace, comments, source locations, and the order of definitions, fields, arguments, enum values, union members, and implemented interfaces.
-Descriptions, directive application order, and input list-value order are retained.
-Only the fingerprint is canonicalized; the documents used for composition are unchanged.
-Unchanged checks preserve the interpreter and its warm operation cache.
+Each refresh collects all acquired schemas.
+It applies the acquisition timeout and body-size limit configured for each subgraph.
+The gateway reuses one acquisition HTTP client for the lifetime of the reloadable interpreter.
+Each interpreter generation has a separate execution client.
+If schema collection fails, the gateway keeps the current generation.

+The gateway compares the parsed schemas with the active snapshot.
+The comparison ignores whitespace, comments, source locations, and the order of schema elements.
+Schema elements include definitions, fields, arguments, enum values, union members, and implemented interfaces.
+The comparison retains descriptions, directive application order, and input list-value order.
+The gateway canonicalizes only the fingerprint, not the documents used for composition.
+If the schemas have not changed, the gateway keeps the interpreter and its warm operation cache.

-When content changes, a candidate is built from those exact documents without fetching again.
-Candidates must pass the usual build validation; there is no additional breaking-change check.
-Request admission uses atomic references without a shared lock.
-If a selected generation has already stopped accepting work, selection is retried before any request work starts.
-A lease reserved just after publication but before the old generation starts draining still belongs to that old generation.
-Already admitted operations finish on their original generation; operation resolution and execution are never retried to hide a replacement race.
-Shutdown is checked again after reservation; a reservation that observes closed admission is released without executing the request.
+When a schema changes, the gateway builds a candidate from the collected documents without fetching them again.
+The candidate must pass the usual build validation.
+The gateway does not run a separate breaking-change check.

+Request admission uses atomic references and no shared lock.
+If the selected generation has stopped accepting work, the gateway selects again before starting the request.
+A lease reserved after publication but before the old generation starts draining still belongs to the old generation.
+An admitted operation finishes on its original generation.
+The gateway does not retry operation resolution or execution after a replacement race.
+It checks for shutdown again after reserving a lease.
+If admission has closed, the gateway releases the lease without executing the request.

-The default interval is 30 seconds with up to twenty percent jitter in either direction.
-This delay starts after a refresh cycle, including retirement, finishes.
-Cycles never overlap, so the interval is not a schema-freshness guarantee.
-Acquisition or construction failures keep the active interpreter serving and are retried in the next cycle.
+The default interval is 30 seconds, with up to 20% jitter in either direction.
+The delay starts after the refresh cycle and any retirement work finish.
+Refresh cycles never overlap, so the interval does not guarantee that schemas are at most 30 seconds old.
+If acquisition or construction fails, the active interpreter keeps serving requests and the gateway retries during the next cycle.

 ### Draining and resource limits

-The old interpreter drains using `GatewayConfig.withDrainTimeout`.
-There are at most two interpreter generations: active plus candidate during construction, or active plus retiring after publication.
-Further refreshes wait for retirement to finish.
+The old interpreter drains for the duration set by `GatewayConfig.withDrainTimeout`.
+At most two interpreter generations exist at once.
+During construction, they are the active and candidate generations.
+After publication, they are the active and retiring generations.
+The next refresh waits for retirement to finish.

-Retirement does not impose a minimum delay: an idle generation closes immediately.
-A stuck request can delay the next schema check by the full drain timeout (30 seconds by default), followed by the configured polling delay.
-Uninterruptible work can postpone it indefinitely.
-A warning is logged when retirement exceeds its drain timeout; the active generation continues serving while polling waits for cleanup.
+Retirement has no minimum delay.
+An idle generation closes immediately.
+A stuck request can delay the next schema check by the full drain timeout, which is 30 seconds by default, plus the configured polling delay.
+Uninterruptible work can postpone the check indefinitely.
+If retirement exceeds the drain timeout, the gateway logs a warning.
+The active generation keeps serving requests while polling waits for cleanup.

-**Concurrency limits remain per interpreter.** During overlap, total request and subgraph concurrency can reach twice the configured limits, and each generation has its own operation cache.
-The drain timeout requests interruption; uninterruptible work can hold the old generation indefinitely.
-In that case, the active generation continues serving and further refreshes remain paused.
+Concurrency limits apply to each interpreter.
+During an overlap, total request and subgraph concurrency can reach twice the configured limits.
+Each generation also has its own operation cache.
+When the drain timeout expires, the gateway requests interruption.
+Uninterruptible work can hold the old generation indefinitely.
+The active generation keeps serving requests, but refreshes remain paused.

-Closing the owning scope stops request admission and further publication, cancels refresh work, and closes all owned scopes.
-Active and retiring generations drain concurrently, without resetting the old generation's deadline.
-Scope closure still waits for uninterruptible work to finish.
+Closing the owning scope stops request admission and publication.
+It also cancels refresh work and closes all owned scopes.
+Active and retiring generations drain at the same time, without resetting the old generation's deadline.
+Scope closure waits for uninterruptible work to finish.

 ### Monitoring reloads

-`interpreter.lastReloadFailure` returns a `UIO[Option[String]]` with a bounded summary of the latest failed refresh.
-A successful check, including an unchanged schema, clears it.
-Raw schemas, remote messages, response bodies, and exception causes are not retained.
+`interpreter.lastReloadFailure` returns a `UIO[Option[String]]` containing a bounded summary of the latest failed refresh.
+A successful check clears the summary, even when the schema has not changed.
+The gateway does not retain raw schemas, remote messages, response bodies, or exception causes.

-Keep reload health separate from serving readiness: failed refreshes do not evict an otherwise serving generation.
+Report reload health separately from serving readiness.
+A failed refresh does not evict a generation that can still serve requests.

-The gateway logs activation, failure, recovery, and overdue retirement, suppressing identical repeated failure logs.
-Hot reload does not add administrative HTTP endpoints, manual refresh, or new metrics and tracing interfaces.
+The gateway logs activation, failure, recovery, and overdue retirement.
+It suppresses repeated logs for the same failure.
+Hot reload adds no administrative HTTP endpoints, manual refresh, metrics, or tracing interfaces.

 ## Adding subgraphs